Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Causal treatment of cervical spine pain

-After a general examination, your doctor will recommend treatment for the cause of your cervical spine pain.
-They will also advise you on possible lifestyle adjustments and the next course of action.
+After a general examination, your physician will recommend treatment for the cause of your arthritic joints.
+In connection with this, he will also recommend possible lifestyle modification and further course of action.

 3.